Blizzard of Ozz Tour: North America leg

 In March 1981, former-Black Oak Arkansas, Pat Travers and Gary Moore drummer, Tommy Aldridge, and former-Quiet Riot bassist, Rudy Sarzo, were hired.
-Blizzard of Ozz was released in the United States and Canada on March 27, 1981 and it became a success.
+Blizzard of Ozz was released in the United States and Canada on 27 March 1981 and it became a success.
 "Crazy Train" and "Mr. Crowley" were released as singles and "Goodbye to Romance", "I Don't Know" and "Suicide Solution" received radio airplay.
 The album eventually went platinum.

 In April, the band began rehearsals for the North America leg at Swing Auditorium in San Bernardino, California.
-On April 22, the band kicked off the North America leg of the tour at Towson Arena in Towson, Maryland in front of a sold-out crowd.
+On 22 April, the band kicked off the North America leg of the tour at Towson Arena in Towson, Maryland in front of a sold-out crowd.
 Throughout the first half of the North American leg of the tour, the band was supported by English heavy metal band Motörhead.
-Other bands would be added, such as Joe Perry, The Outlaws and Mountain.
-On April 28, the band went to Channel 31(WUHF) TV Studios in Rochester, New York to film a live performance of "I Don't Know", "Suicide Solution", "Mr. Crowley" and "Crazy Train", which were broadcast on the After Hours TV show as live promo-videos.
+Other bands would be added, such as The Joe Perry Project, The Outlaws and Mountain.
+On 28 April, the band went to Channel 31(WUHF) TV Studios in Rochester, New York to film a live performance of "I Don't Know", "Suicide Solution", "Mr. Crowley" and "Crazy Train", which were broadcast on the After Hours TV show as live promo-videos.

-On May 11, the live recording of the Cleveland Music Hall performance was broadcast live over the local rock radio station and became as the first 13 tracks on the live Tribute album.
-On July 4, the band performed as the special guests in front of their biggest crowd at Bill Graham's Day on the Green Festival where they were supported by "415" (the opener) and Loverboy while Pat Travers, Blue Öyster Cult and Heart performed afterwards.
+On 11 May, the live recording of the Cleveland Music Hall performance was broadcast live over the local rock radio station, later released as the first 13 tracks on the live Tribute album.
+On 4 July, the band performed as the special guests in front of their biggest crowd at Bill Graham's Day on the Green Festival where they were supported by "415" (the opener) and Loverboy while Pat Travers, Blue Öyster Cult and Heart performed afterwards.

-On July 28, the Montreal performance was recorded live and broadcast on the "King Biscuit Flower Hour" radio show.
+On 28 July the Montreal performance was recorded live and broadcast on the "King Biscuit Flower Hour" radio show.
 The guitar solo from the song "Suicide Solution" from this performance was dubbed into the Cleveland recording of "Suicide Solution" for the Tribute album.
 "Flying High Again" and "I Don't Know" from the Montreal performance were included on the bonus album Ozzy Live for the 2011 Diary Of A Madman Deluxe 30th Anniversary Legacy Edition album release.
 The band went back to England to perform at Vale Park in Burslem, Stoke for the "Heavy Metal Holocaust Festival."
 The band went back to finish the Blizzard of Ozz Tour in the United States with English hard rock band Def Leppard.
-The band ended the tour at Peabody Auditorium in Daytona Beach, Florida on September 13, 1981.
+The band ended the tour at Peabody Auditorium in Daytona Beach, Florida on 13 September 1981.